-See Note 5, Debt Service Requirements.
+See Note 5, Long-Term Debt.

-G. Reserved Portion of Ending Cash and Investments
+G. Restricted and Committed Portion of Ending Cash and Investments

-Beginning and Ending Cash and Investments is reported as reserved when it is subject to restrictions on use imposed by external parties or due to internal commitments established by Board of Commissioners.
-When expenditures that meet restrictions are incurred, the District intends to use reserved resources first before using unreserved amounts.
+Beginning and Ending Cash and Investments are reported as restricted or committed when it is subject to restrictions on use imposed by external parties or due to internal commitments established by the Board of Commissioners.
+When expenditures that meet restrictions are incurred, the District intends to use the most restricted resources first.

-Reservations of Ending Cash and Investments consist of \$116,325 reserved for debt service.
+Restrictions and commitments of Ending Cash and Investments consist of \$116,325 restricted for debt service and \$300,000 committed for capital improvements.